KhayrahD/accounting-procedures-project/README.md

 The project includes a user-friendly interface with the following features:
 A menu of available operations.
 Prompts the user to enter numbers for each operation.
-Accepts user input to choose the desired operation (1-5) or exit (6).
+Accepts user input to choose the desired operation (1-5) or exit the system (6).
-Gracefully handles invalid inputs (e.g., non-numeric inputs).
+Gracefully handles invalid inputs, that is, non-numeric inputs.
 Displays the result of the selected operation clearly to the user.
 Implements a loop that allows the user to perform multiple calculations until choosing to exit.
-Organized codes into functions to encapsulate specific operations.
-Maintained a clear separation between function definitions and the main program.
-Include error handling for different scenarios.
-Provides an option for users to exit the program.

 # Getting Started
 To run the program, follow these steps: